There are plenty of health reasons to stay in shape, but did you know weight loss promotes better hearing?

 Hearing loss in children is particularly worrisome because kids often don’t realize they have a hearing problem.
 If the problem isn’t addressed, there is a danger the hearing loss could worsen when they become adults.

 What is the connection?

-The workings of the inner ear are very sensitive – consisting of a series of small capillaries, nerve cells, and other delicate parts that must stay healthy in order to work properly and in unison.
+The inner ear’s workings are very sensitive – consisting of a series of small capillaries, nerve cells, and other delicate parts that must stay healthy to work properly and in unison.
 Good blood flow is essential.
 High blood pressure and the narrowing of blood vessels caused by obesity can hamper this process.

 Reduced blood flow can also damage the cochlea, which accepts vibrations and sends nerve impulses to the brain so you can recognize what you’re hearing.
 Damage to the cochlea and the surrounding nerve cells can rarely be undone.

 Women in the Brigham and Women’s Hospital study who exercised the most had a 17 percent lower risk of experiencing hearing loss compared to those who exercised least.
 You don’t have to run a marathon to lower your risk, however.
 Walking for two or more hours per week resulted in a 15 percent lower chance of hearing loss than walking for less than an hour.

 Your entire family will benefit from eating better, as your diet can positively impact your hearing beyond the benefits gained through weight loss.
 If you have a child or grandchild in your family who is obese, discuss steps your family can take to promote a healthier lifestyle.
 You can teach them exercises that are fun for children and work them into family gatherings.
 They might enjoy the exercises enough to do them on their own!